Emma Lamb

-Emma Louise Lamb (born 16 December 1997) is an English cricketer who plays for Lancashire Women, North West Thunder and Manchester Originals, and has previously played for Lancashire Thunder.
+Emma Louise Lamb (born 16 December 1997) is an English cricketer who plays for Lancashire Women and Birmingham Phoenix, and has previously played for Lancashire Thunder, North West Thunder and Manchester Originals.
 Lamb is a batting all-rounder, and bowls off spin.
 She made her international debut for the England women's cricket team in September 2021.

 Personal life

 Lamb is from Preston, Lancashire, England.
 She studied at Edge Hill University, graduating in 2019.
-Her brother Danny plays for the Lancashire men's team, and she played alongside him when she became the first female cricketer to take part in the Cheshire County Premier League.
+Her brother Danny plays for the Sussex men's team, and she played alongside him when she became the second female cricketer to take part in the Cheshire County Premier League.after Jenny Halstead, who played for Poynton in 2005.